half-tested/pytest/README.md

 ___
 [`CLI logs`](#contents)
 -
 Activated by setting the `log_cli` configuration option to true.
+Also able to set logging level, message format and date format.
 ```ini
 [pytest]
 log_cli = True